 A. Taping of proceedings.
-Every civil proceeding in the metropolitan court shall be tape recorded if requested by a party no later than three (3) days prior to trial.
+Every civil proceeding in the metropolitan court shall be tape recorded if requested by a party.
+The summons shall contain notice of the right to request a taped record of the proceedings.
 The tape recording shall be made a part of the record on appeal.